 Voices from the Field : Featured Map

-To learn more about REACH in Iraq, please visit our country page.
+To learn more about REACH’s work in Jordan, please visit our country page.

-About the map author : I am a geographer and GIS specialist working for the past six months with REACH to map various aspects of the current Syrian crisis.
-I focus on refugee camp mapping in Jordan and Iraq by providing information in a form that is easy to use.
+About the map author: I am a geographer and GIS specialist working for the past six months with REACH to map various aspects of the current Syrian crisis.
+I focus on refugee camp mapping in Jordan and Iraq by providing camp actors relevant and timely information in a form that is easy to understand and act on.